allthings/developers/oauth.md

 and tokens can be found at [https://tools.ietf.org/html/rfc6749](https://tools.ietf.org/html/rfc6749)

-The following section explain how the ALLTHINGS platform uses the OAuth 2.0 protocol to authorize 3rd-party applications.
+The following section explain how the Allthings platform uses the OAuth 2.0 protocol to authorize 3rd-party applications.

 The OAuth protocol defines four roles which are adapted as follows:

-OAuth                 | ALLTHINGS platform
+OAuth                 | Allthings platform
 ----------------------|-------------------
 Resource owner        | User
-Resource server       | ALLTHINGS platform Authorisation service | ALLTHINGS platform
+Resource server       | Allthings platform Authorisation service | Allthings platform
 Client application    | your Micro-App

 The authorization the user grants to your app is represented by an